German Spaniel: History

 Frederick Roberth, a German dog breeder, is credited with creating the modern Deutscher Wachtelhund around 1890.
 While several breeds feature in its makeup, the most prominent dog breed to be bred into the modern breed is the now extinct Stoeberer.
 The Stoeberer has been mentioned in literature as far back as 1719, and was thought to have a nose as powerful as a Bloodhound.
 Following the Revolutions of 1848 in the German states, the common man in the German states was allowed to hunt and needed a versatile hunting dog; that dog was the Stoeberer.
 In the late 19th century, when Roberth was working on his new breed, he found specimens of the Stoeberer in Bavaria, and those dogs were crossed with water dogs and sporting spaniels to become the modern German Spaniel.

-In 1903, the Deutscher Wachtelhund was recognised as a breed and, following that, the German breed club, the Verein fur Deutsche Wachtelhund (VDW), was organised.
+In 1903, the Deutscher Wachtelhund was recognised as a breed and, following that, the German breed club, the Verein für Deutsche Wachtelhund (VDW), was organised.
 The term Stoeberer has since become a category of hunting dog in Germany, with the Wachtelhund being the sole member of that category.
 In 1910, the VDW selected four male dogs and seven female dogs upon which to base the breed standard for the Wachtelhund.
 Those dogs were selected from all over Germany, one coming from each region, with two coming from Hannover.
 All of the modern registered German Spaniels today are descended from those eleven dogs.

 John Scott, 1st Earl of Eldon, Lord Chancellor of Great Britain owned a German Spaniel named Pincher, thought to be his favourite dog, which was painted by Edwin Henry Landseer.
 The dog originally belonged to his son William Henry, but became his constant companion.
 Lord Eldon would write of Pincher's behaviour in correspondence, for example to Lady F. J. Bankes in December 1831: "When I got to Southampton, Pincher, who sends his kindest regards, marched up to the bed-room, in which I slept the last two times I was there.
 The chambermaid provided another room for me, the house being full of company, there being a ball at Southampton.
 Pincher was uneasy at this, and out of humour, and if he could speak, he would not have allowed it."
 Following Lord Eldon' death, a sum was left to his daughter, Lady Frances, specifically to pay for the care of the dog.

 Not usually kept as pets, the dogs are often owned by German foresters and professional hunters.
 In the 1960s and 70s, several German Spaniels were imported into the United States, and descendants of those dogs are now used in Canada to track down and flush out American black bear.
 A further pair of dogs was brought to the United States in 1994, and the United Kennel Club recognised the breed in 1996, placing it in the Gun dog group.
-There is thought to be about 100 German Spaniels in North America.